reubadoob/PythonCrashCourse/README.md

 ![Book Cover](https://nostarch.com/sites/default/files/styles/uc_product_full/public/pcc2e_cover-blurb_2B.png?itok=2_OiXq65 "Python Crash Course 2nd Edition")

 # Python Crash Course a Hands-On, Project-Based Introduction to Programming
-This git is my complication of the solution for the [Python Crash Course 2nd Edition](https://nostarch.com/pythoncrashcourse2e).
+This git is my compilation of the solutions for the projects foudn within the chapters of [Python Crash Course 2nd Edition](https://nostarch.com/pythoncrashcourse2e).
+These solutions are for reference as well as for me to document my working through the book.

 # Solutions

 ## Chapter 1: Getting Started